 Switch Doctor – Del Ray native son Chris Dunning brings switchel, a ginger-based non-alcoholic beverage, to the market.
 Also known as hay maker’s punch, switchel has long been used by farmers to keep them hydrated during long, hot days of working on the farm.
 Switchel also has numerous health benefits.
 Flavors include blueberry pomegranate fusion, citrus punch, and cherry supernova.
 At the market year round.

 Together We Bake – “Empowering Woman for a Second Chance” – A comprehensive workforce training and personal development program for women, Stephanie Wright and Tricia Sabatini’s program is an innovative collaboration with Friends of Guest House, a supportive transitional housing program in Alexandria.
 Through the baking business, the women acquire the skills and experience to gain employment.
 The women bake various goods, including the most delicious chocolate chip cookies you’ll ever taste and an addictive granola.
 All proceeds go back to the program.
-Together We Bake is at the market April through December.
+Together We Bake is at the market year round.

 Toigo Orchard – “Good for You Food” – Using the Integrated Pest Management system allows the Orchard to grow beautiful fruit without chemical residues.
 In addition, they grow an array of fruits and vegetables in large, pesticide free greenhouses.
 At the market find fresh tomatoes, cucumbers, and peppers alongside cherries, peaches, plums, apples, pears and other fruits.
 They also offer pressed cider, honey from the Orchard, canned sauces and salsas.
 Toigo is at the market year round.